The short answer

 Stark Varg vs Sur-Ron Storm Bee — what's the difference?

-The Varg makes about three times the peak power (60 kW vs 22.5 kW) with real race suspension and app-adjustable output, but costs $4,500 more and isn't street-legal.
-The Storm Bee is cheaper, has a higher top speed (75 vs 68 mph), takes a street-legal kit, and has the deepest support in the class.
-Storm Bee for versatility; Varg for the track.
+The Varg MX makes about three times the peak power (60 kW vs 22.5 kW) with real race suspension and app-adjustable output, but costs $2,991 more and is not street-legal.
+The Storm Bee is cheaper, takes a street-legal kit, and has the deepest support in the class; on top speed the two are effectively level (68.3 vs 68 mph in stock gearing).
+Storm Bee for versatility; Varg MX for the track.
+Stark's Varg EX is the separate road-legal enduro.

 Which is faster, a Stark Varg or a Sur-Ron?